stickh/ins_bbr/README.md

-##this is a bbr automatic install shell scrtpi
+##This is a shell script to updateb kernel and install Google's bbr
-##i get it from teddysun
+##The Origin is from teddysun